mlabs-haskell/congested-testnet/README.md

 ## Running the Congested Testnet

-You can run your own Genesis SPO node with Ogmios, Kupo, Faucet, and simulate congestion using the Spammer component.
+You can run your own congested testnet locally by running a spo node with Ogmios, Kupo, Faucet, and simulate congestion using the Spammer component.
 The congestion level can be regulated using the `MEMPOOL_PAUSE_LIMIT` (max 1,000,000 bytes), which means the Spammer will run until the mempool reaches the target value.

 If the cardano-node on your machine outpaces the Spammer and you want to simulate higher congestion, you can reduce the block size, increase the slotLength, or both.